 “The frustrating thing about short-read data is that there’s not a lot of information content in a 100 base pair read,” says Kim Worley, a geneticist at the Human Genome Sequencing Center at Baylor College of Medicine.
 She pointed out that the current draft genome of the rhesus macaque—an important biomedical animal model—contains sequence gaps in up to 20% of its gene models.

-To address this issue, Worley and her colleagues recently turned to the Pacific Biosciences (PacBio) RS platform, a third-generation sequencing technology that can perform single-molecule sequencing reactions in real time.
+To address this issue, Worley and her colleagues turned to the Pacific Biosciences (PacBio) RS platform, a third-generation sequencing technology that can perform single-molecule sequencing reactions in real time.
 The system produces average read lengths that span several thousand bases and maximum read lengths of up to 30,000 bases in some cases.

 Those long sequence reads simplify genome assembly because they can span repeat regions, and, because no amplification of source DNA is required, there's also a reduction in certain sequencing artifacts and genome coverage biases.
 Because the PacBio RS platform produces long reads without GC-bias or systematic errors, it is uniquely suited for upgrading genome assemblies.

-As reported last year in PLoS ONE (3), Worley and her colleagues developed an automated software tool called PBJelly, which aligns long PacBio reads to draft assemblies to close or improve gaps while preserving annotations.
+As reported previously in PLoS ONE (3), Worley and her colleagues developed an automated software tool called PBJelly, which aligns long PacBio reads to draft assemblies to close or improve gaps while preserving annotations.
 Applying this approach to four genomes—a simulated Drosophila melanogaster genome, the version 2 draft for Drosophila pseudoobscura, an assembly of the Assemblathon 2.0 budgerigar dataset, and a preliminary assembly of the sooty mangabey genome— the researchers addressed 63%–99% of gaps and were able to close 32%–69% and improve 12%–63%.

 “We’re experiencing a renaissance and a revival of the era of finished genomes,” says Jonas Korlach, chief scientific officer at PacBio.
 “That was really the norm back in the days of Sanger sequencing, but when next-generation technologies came around, it was really almost abandoned because it was not possible or it was so cumbersome to close those genomes with Sanger sequencing.”